 As mentioned above, growing your support team is only one way that e-commerce businesses should be preparing for the holiday rush.
 Implementing process improvements is a great way to both reduce ticket volume and improve your customer experience before the holiday season.

 There are a number of different ways you can achieve these two goals.
 We’ve highlighted two different categories and some specific examples below, but remember that you should use these to spark creative ideas based upon your knowledge of your unique business.

 Spending some quality time reviewing your most common tickets can be a very eye-opening experience.
 You’ll walk away with plenty of ideas on how to eliminate the need for customers to contact your team.
 For e-commerce companies, some examples include:

 If there is an unavoidable need for the customer to contact your support team, then you need to find ways for your team to assist them quickly and effectively.
 Several examples of how to achieve this include things like:

 As you’re working through the options, remember that process improvements can require a fair amount of time and energy, particularly from your senior agents and leads.
 Make sure you’re building these realities into your timeline and staffing projections!

+It is often said you shouldn't make assumptions in your life.
 Unfortunately, planning your support for the holiday seasons necessitates making certain assumptions.
 Even when you’re using accurate data, volume and staffing projections are never guaranteed.